lumigo-io/opentelemetry-java-distro/README.md

 ## OpenTelemetry 2.x Breaking Changes

-Starting from version X.Y.Z, this distro is based on OpenTelemetry Java Instrumentation 2.11.0, which includes breaking changes from upstream OpenTelemetry 2.0.
+Starting from version 0.20.0, this distro is based on OpenTelemetry Java Instrumentation 2.11.0, which includes breaking changes from upstream OpenTelemetry 2.0.

 ### HTTP Semantic Convention Changes